Steady progress, China’s short track speed skating team completes six-stop World Cup tour-breakinglatest.news-Breaking Latest News

-Original title: Steady progress Chinese short track speed skating team ends six World Cup tour
+- Steady progress, China‘s short track speed skating team completes six-stop World Cup tour

 With the end of the World Cup in Dordrecht, the Netherlands, all six short track speed skating World Cups this season have come to an end.
 The Chinese team, mainly composed of young players, overcame many difficulties at the beginning of the season.
 They became more and more courageous and made steady progress.
 In particular, the young players’ confrontation ability has greatly improved in the game, which made the head coach Zhang Jing very pleased.